j-nagar/recipes-and-ratings-analysis/README.md

 1. **Mean Squared Error (MSE)**:
    - Train MSE: **93680.658**
    - Test MSE: **93217.755**

-   - **Interpretation**: The model’s predictions deviate significantly from actual calorie values, indicating that this simple model struggles to capture the variance in calorie content.
+   - **Interpretation**: The model's predictions differ significantly from the actual calorie values, suggesting that this basic model has difficulty accounting for the variability in calorie content.

 2. **R² Score (Coefficient of Determination)**:
    - Train R²: **0.3656**
    - Test R²: **0.3749**

-   - **Interpretation**: The model explains only ~48% of the variance in calorie values, leaving over half of the variance unexplained.
+   - **Interpretation**: The model explains only ~37% of the variance in calorie values.

 ### Is This a Good Baseline Model?

-This is a **poor baseline model**, as it underperforms in both explanatory power (R²) and prediction accuracy (high RMSE).
-The low R² score suggests that the features chosen (`sugar` and `sodium`) are insufficient to predict calories effectively on their own.
+This is a **poor baseline model**, as it has a low explantory power (low R² score) and prediction accuracy (high MSE).
+The low R² score suggests that the features chosen (`protein` and `number of ingredients`) are insufficient to predict calories effectively on their own.

-However, as a baseline model, it provides:
-- A **starting point** for improvement.
-- A **benchmark** against which more complex models can be evaluated.

 ---